-Now think of a case, where your organization is using vRA, for rapid resource provisioning and deploying applications and services over the same. vRA provides you different type of blueprints, which are complete specification of software/runtime stack which will be installed and configured along with VM provision.
+Now think of a case, where your organization is using vRA, for rapid resource provisioning and deploying applications and services over the same. vRA provides you different types of blueprints, which are complete specifications of software/runtime stack which will be installed and configured along with VM provision.

 Use CaseA practical use case will be deploying and testing the LAMP Application on VM using vRA.

-Below steps will create an automated environment for using app with Jenkins and vRA:
+The below steps will create an automated environment for using the app with Jenkins and vRA:

 - Write the application using IDE, E.g. Eclipse.

 - Configure IDE (Eclipse) to integrate it with SCM, like GIT.
-(GIT plugin for eclipse) and build tool like Maven to create an application build/artifact.
+(GIT plugin for eclipse) and build tools like Maven to create an application build/artifact.

 - Configure the Jenkins server, by installing GIT and vRA plugins.